 I think engagement is one of the most important elements to a successful Instagram.
 It’s even more important than followers, because you could have 10k followers on Instagram but only 100 likes per photo.
-If you’re trying to professionally grow your Instagram, your goal should be to make people more engaged with your content.
+If you’re trying to professionally grow your Instagram, your goal should definitely be to make people more engaged with your content.

-I don’t have a huge following on Instagram, but I think I’m pretty good at maintaining a decent amount of engagement on my photos, and I thought I’d share how I get more likes and comments on my photos.
+I don’t have a huge following on Instagram, but I think I’m pretty good at maintaining a decent amount of engagement on my photos, and I thought I’d share how I get more likes and comments on my posts.

 1. Use hashtags